Skip to contents

 • rmse: root mean squared error (RMSE)

-• For classification (probability) models:
+• For binary or categorical classification (probability) models:

 • auc: area under the ROC curve